-How long does it take get your MBA application ready for submission?
-What timeline should you work to?
+But before you begin preparing to apply, there are a couple of key considerations that should come first: how long does it take get your MBA application ready for submission?
+And what timeline should you work to?

 Month 1/2:

-1. Look for virtual campus events: While visiting campuses this spring is not an option, many schools are offering online webinars and other events to give students a sense of life on campus.
+1. Look for campus events: Schools offer both on-campus and virtual events to give students a sense of life on campus.
+Find events for your target schools.

 2. Develop or solidify your GMAT or GRE preparation plan: Many of you may be well underway here (or even have already completed your testing).

 3. Customize your resume for your MBA applications: Your MBA resume should differ from your professional one.
-While you may need to tweak your resume later, we advise our clients to get most of their resume development work out of the way before essay questions are released.
+While you may need to tweak your resume later, Personal MBA Coach advises clients to get most of their resume development work out of the way before essay questions are released.

 4. Fine-tune your career goals: Putting pencil to paper (so to speak) on your career goals will save you time while developing your essays.